Marie-Adélaïde de La Touche-Limouzinière

-Marie-Adélaïde de La Touche-Limouzinière (married name de La Rochefoucauld-Bayers, 5 March 1760 – 24 January 1794), Countess of La Roche, was a French aristocrat, counter-revolutionary and combatant in the War of the Vendée.
+Marie-Adélaïde de La Touche-Limouzinière (married name de La Rochefoucauld-Bayers, 5 March 1760 – 24 January 1794), Countess of La Roche, was a French aristocrat, counter-revolutionary and combatant in the War in the Vendée.

 Early life and family

 Marie Adélaïde de La Touche Limouzinière was born on the island of Grenada, a colony in the French West Indies, on 5 March 1760.
 Her father was Sir Henri-Louis de la Touche and her mother was Jeanne-Marie Cocu de la Fouchardière, Lady of Greix.
 Her family returned to France a few years after she was born.

 On 4 June 1778, de La Touche Limouzinière married nobleman Pierre-Louis-Marie de la Rochefoucauld-Bayers in Nantes.
 He was a naval captain and Knight of Saint-Louis.
 She was styled after her marriage as Countess of La Roche.
 They had two children together, Louis Marie François de La Rochefoucauld-Bayers and Pierre François Marie de La Rochefoucauld-Bayers.